Matías Degra

 Matias Omar Degra (born June 18, 1983) is an Argentine football player as a goalkeeper.

 Club career

 Asteras Tripolis

-In 2009 Asteras signed Degra from Veria (2nd Division) and became the first choice goalkeeper of the team.
+In 2009 Asteras Tripolis signed Degra from Veria (2nd Division) and became the first choice goalkeeper of the team.

 AEL Limassol

 In 2011, he signed for AEL Limassol, helping the team to win the Cypriot First Division.
 He had the amazing record of saving 7 consecutive penalties in a whole year, helping the team have the best defensive record in the league.
 The next season started very well for Matias Degra and he participated in the group stages of the UEFA Europa League.
 At the end of the season, after his team lost in the Cypriot cup final, Degra did not renew his contract with AEL.

 Paços Ferreira

 In June 2013, he moved to Portugal and signed a contract with Paços Ferreira.

 Sheriff Tiraspol

 In June 2014, he signed a contract with Moldovan side Sheriff Tiraspol.